-4.2 Napoleonic Trade Protection and Cottonized Spinning
+4.2 Napoleonic Trade Protection and Mechanized Cotton Spinning

 In order to provide evidence in support of a causal relationship with mechanized spinning, I exploit a natural experiment from the Napoleonic blockade from 1806-1813 following Juhász (2018).
 Napoleon used France's land-based power to try to block British goods from entering the continent.
 This hindered trade from Britain along the northern coast of the French Empire, increasing the effective trade distance, and thereby the costs, of entering French markets in the region.
 Juhász (2018) shows that this blockade shifted the larger market for British exports from the north of the country to the south.
-Consistent with an infant-industry type argument due to the large learning by doing externalities present in cotton textile factories (Juhász et al., 2024), this greatly expanded mechanized cotton spinning in the North.
+Given the large learning by doing externalities present in cotton textile factories (Juhász et al., 2024), this protection greatly expanded mechanized cotton spinning in the North.